Palmaris longus muscle in humans. Why do people actually need palmar muscles?

 hips.

-The use of autotendons for tendoplasty is the most common in clinical practice.
-Depending on the specific conditions, five of its main options are used.
+The use of autotendons for tendonoplasty is most common in clinical practice.
+Depending on the specific conditions, five main options are used.

-One-stage graft tendoplasty is the most common operation in which a tendon insert is sutured into a tendon defect.
+One-stage non-vascular graft tendonoplasty is the most common procedure in which a tendon insert is sutured into the tendon defect.

-In the vast majority of cases, this type of operation is performed with chronic injuries of the flexor tendons of the fingers.
+In the vast majority of cases, this type of operation is performed for chronic injuries of the flexor tendons of the fingers.

-Tendoplasty, combined with transplantation of complex skin flaps.
-With a combination of tendon defects with skin defects, these two problems can be solved simultaneously, since only if the tissues surrounding the tendon are in a normal state, their function can be restored.
+Tendoplasty combined with transplantation of complex skin flaps.
+When tendon defects are combined with skin defects, these two problems can be solved simultaneously, since only when the tissues surrounding the tendon are in a normal state can their function be restored.

 Most often this situation occurs with injuries of the forearm in the lower third.
 After transplanting a complex skin flap into the defect, tendon grafts can be passed through the latter.

-These two tasks can also be solved sequentially in the course of a two-stage treatment.
-This significantly lengthens its duration and requires repeated intervention in the same anatomical zone.
+These two tasks can be solved sequentially during two-stage treatment.
+This significantly lengthens its duration and requires repeated intervention in the same anatomical area.

 Transplantation of blood-supplied tendon grafts.
-When a soft tissue defect is combined with a tendon defect, blood-supplying tissue complexes, including tendons, can be used.
+When a soft tissue defect is combined with a tendon defect, blood-supplied tissue complexes, including tendons, can be used.

-For this, the dorsal flap of the foot, taken with the tendons of the long extensor of the II-V fingers, can be used.
-Tissue complexes from the outer surface of the thigh may include a wide fascia, flaps of which can replace tendon defects.
+For this purpose, a dorsal foot flap can be used, taken with the tendons of the long extensor muscles of the II-V fingers.
+Tissue complexes from the outer thigh may include fascia lata, flaps of which can replace tendon defects.

-Transposition of tendons is one of the methods for replacing tendon defects, when a nearby tendon is used for this, the muscle of which can be switched to a new function without significant functional loss.
-Most often, one of the paired tendons adjacent to the defect zone is used (superficial and deep flexor tendons, common and intrinsic extensor of the II and V fingers).
+Tendon transposition is one of the methods for replacing tendon defects when a nearby tendon is used, the muscle of which can be switched to a new function without significant functional loss.
+Most often, one of the paired tendons adjacent to the defect area is used (superficial and deep flexor tendons, common and intrinsic extensors of the II and V fingers).